 What a church believes is important.
 It’s the very foundation for how they see God; it shapes how and what life with God is about and it shapes how they see people and ultimately how they impact the world.
-CCC’s core beliefs describe how we see God and what life with God is about.
-This is what CCC believes:
+HCC’s core beliefs describe how we see God and what life with God is about.
+This is what HCC believes:

 We believe there is one true and living God who is the creator and sustainer of the universe and exists in three distinct persons: Father, Son, and Holy Spirit.
 We believe that Jesus Christ is the Son of God who became God in human form to redeem and restore humanity from sin into right relationship with God.
 We believe that the Holy Spirit is present and active in the world to make humanity aware of their need for right relationship with God and to align the lives of Jesus-followers with the things of God.

 We believe the 66 books of the Bible originated with God and that men were moved by God to write it in its entirety.
 While the original writings reflect the background, cultures, styles, and vocabularies of those God chose to write, because it originated with and was inspired by God, we believe the Bible is without any mixture of error and is completely relevant to our daily lives.